reflex-dev/reflex-web/docs/wrapping-react/guide.md

 # Full Guide

 Let's walk step by step through how to wrap a React component in Reflex, using the color picker as our primary example.
+You can also see the full [API reference]({api_reference.component.path}).

 ```python eval
 rx.box(